HananeKalakesh/meal-prep-calendar/README.md

     <script>
         // Global variables
-        let currentMonthIndex = 0; // Represents the current "month" in a cycle of 4
+        let currentCycleIndex = 0; // Represents the current "cycle" in a cycle of 4 weeks

-        // Enhanced meal plan with shuffled dinners for variety const mealPlan = {
+        // Enhanced meal plan with specific meal types const mealPlan = {
             week1: {
                 lunches: [